Today we will learn how to write graphical applications in Python.

 import pyglet window = pyglet.window.Window() pyglet.app.run() print('Done!')

-different so you will have to program it by yourself.
+for each program, so you will have to program it by yourself.

 Currently Pyglet is processing only two events:

-operating system) and pressing Esc key,
+operating system) and pressing the Esc key,

 which also closes the window.